UdonnaM/House-Price-Prediction-Web-application-Deployment-on-Heroku/README.md

 ---

-## Screenshot of web form interface and results prediction after successful deployment on Heroku
+## Screenshot of Deployed Web Application

 Include screenshots of: